developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-acceleration.md

 * An SQL query can contain only inner joins.
 Outer joins that are part of a view definition are also supported.
 Other types of joins are not supported.
 * An SQL query cannot contain [Window functions](/current/reference/sql/sql-functions/WINDOW).

-### Sending Requests to the Recommendations API[​](#sending-requests-to-the-recommendations-api "Direct link to Sending Requests to the Recommendations API")
+### Sending Requests to the Recommendations API

 You can use the [Recommendations API](/current/reference/api/reflections/reflection-recommendations) to submit the job IDs of jobs that ran SQL queries and receive recommendations for Reflections that can accelerate those queries.

-## Locations of the Reflections Editor[​](#locations-of-the-reflections-editor "Direct link to Locations of the Reflections Editor")
+## Locations of the Reflections Editor

 You use the Reflections editor to create, edit, and remove raw and aggregation Reflections.